The importance of humidity in meteorology

 accumulated moisture on plants

 Humidity is the amount of water vapor in the air.
-This amount is not constant, but will depend on various factors, such as if it has rained recently, if we are near the sea, if there are plants, etc. It also depends on the temperature of the air.
-That is, as the air decreases its temperature it is capable of holding less water vapor and that is why mist appears when we breathe, or the dew at night.
-The air becomes saturated with water vapor and is not able to hold as much, so the water becomes liquid again.
+This amount isn't constant, but depends on various factors, such as whether it has rained recently, whether we're near the sea, whether there are plants, etc. It also depends on the air temperature.
+That is, as the air temperature drops, it can hold less water vapor, which is why steam appears when we breathe, or dew at night.
+The air becomes saturated with water vapor and can't hold as much, so the water becomes liquid again.
+It's interesting to know how desert air can hold more humidity than polar air, because warm air doesn't saturate with water vapor as quickly and can hold more without turning into liquid water.

 There are several ways to refer to the moisture content in the atmosphere: